gov4git/doc/articles/gov4git_whitepaper.md

 - On the one hand, we aspire to impose minimal infrastructural requirements on the end users, who are ultimately responsible for owning and managing their instances (of execution and/or data) in the application.

-- On the other hand, we aspire to provide a method of communication which is secure, verifiable, efficient, timely and fast.
+- On the other hand, we aspire to provide a method of communication which is secure, verifiable, efficient and fast.

 No solution is perfect, rather different trade-offs exist.
 For instance, in [Solid](https://solidproject.org/) Tim Berners-Lee posits that the user's instance of a decentralized application should be encapsulated in a container, respectively making end users responsible for managing container-level technology and migratory routines.
 This burden to the user is somewhat mitigated by the use of a specialized deployment provider, in this case [Inrupt](https://www.inrupt.com/).
 However, this comes at the cost of a significant reduction in access to this technology and diversity of providers.
 Citizens of most countries cannot purchase Inrupt services, and geographic diversity of Inrupt services is predicated on using one of the cloud giants.